Atmospheric Rivers Spread Flood Threat To California | Weather.com

 Advertisement

-Atmospheric Rivers Will Spread Flood Threat To Oregon, California, After Soaking Washington State
+Atmospheric Rivers Will Spread Flood Threat To California, After Soaking Washington State, Oregon

-After record flooding in Washington state, then a widespread western windstorm, more atmospheric rivers are targeting different parts of the West.
+After record flooding in Washington state followed by a widespread western windstorm, more Pacific storms are targeting different parts of the West through Christmas.
 Here's the latest forecast.

 Play